 France’s ‘exclusive control’ [former government official] (see Martin, 1995) of former colonies’ monetary system (Agbohou, 2012) has been criticized for making Francophone African countries’ (including Benin) dependent on imports (mostly from France) (Nubukpo et al., 2016).
-A senior TAD official claimed: ‘Even toothpicks we import.
-That’s the strategy: keeping us as customers.’
-Another TAD official claimed: ‘It is a colonial legacy … we are made to believe that we don’t have to make it ourselves and ‘brought from France’ is the best. … Anytime we think something or we want something, our first reference is France.’
+A TAD official claimed: ‘It is a colonial legacy … we are made to believe that we don’t have to make it ourselves and ‘brought from France’ is the best. … Anytime we think something or we want something, our first reference is France.’
 The reliance on high added-value imports weakens local manufacturing and service firms with growth prospects domestically and regionally, and it skews the economy towards agricultural exports with little added-value, especially cotton, which provides 40% of Benin’s foreign exchange.
 The issue extends to financial services.
 According to a WB official, ‘government accounting represents an important stake in France’s African policy’, and a TAD official claimed its market in Benin, especially technical assistance for government accounting, is ‘sizeable’, a huge business’ and ‘many senior officials [from the TAD and budget department] ‘travel to France’ to receive training and buy French software and hardware, with the revenue and profits accruing to France, which drains the government budget and stymies developing local accounting capacity and indigenously built systems.

 Benin, as a UEMOA member, is committed to follow its PFM and government accounting directives (Akakpo, 2009, 2015).
 The first was issued in 1997 and four subsequent ones covered: government financial accounting and reporting (Directive No.06-97); budgetary nomenclature/classification (Directive No.04-98), charts of accounts (Directive No.05-98), and PFM transparency (Directive No.02-2000).
 Despite limited compliance, they were renewed in 2009.
 A WB official claimed: ‘We support a lot of public finance reform initiatives regarding UEMOA … [including] the regulatory framework… The WB participated in the elaboration of the directives but traditionally it is the IMF which is leader in legislation and regulatory reform… [and] the implementation of the directives.’
-However, a senior official from Benin’s Chamber of Accounts reflected, ‘In everything that is done in … [UEMOA and CEMAC] you have at least a French advisor’.
-A senior UEMOA official elaborated:

-Government accounting reforms to improve transparency and governance in Africa are carried by the IMF and the WB – that’s the multilateral cooperation level – which is mediated by the bilateral cooperation by France in the UEMOA zone … They provided a lot of experts. … French experts contributed even to the writing of the [reforms] … assisted by the public finance department of the IMF where there were French experts too.

-Likewise, a regional WB official observed that: ‘colleagues at the Bank [and IMF] … who worked on the directives and proposed them for adoption by UEMOA [are] French.’
+However, a senior official from Benin’s Chamber of Accounts reflected, ‘In everything that is done in … [UEMOA and CEMAC] you have at least a French advisor’, and a regional WB official observed that: ‘colleagues at the Bank [and IMF] … who worked on the directives and proposed them for adoption by UEMOA [are] French.’
 For example, the IMF’s West African Regional Technical Assistance Centre advisor on directives was a former French official from the Ministry of Cooperation.
-French involvement in PFM and government accounting is understandable given France’s ties with Francophone Africa where French is the common language for business.
-Nevertheless, a WB official conceded that ‘France is very much involved in government accounting reforms in the [CFA] region… [which is] not comparable to its [WB] involvement elsewhere’.

 The influence of French coopérants or technical assistants placed within governments became apparent.
-A regional WB Official noted this was commonplace:
+A regional WB Official commented: